 So, let’s check out how to make it happen.
-Keep Reading for everything you need to know about Sierra Negra volcano, and most importantly, how to plan the perfect visit.
+Keep Reading for everything you need to know about Sierra Negra Volcano, and most importantly, how to plan the perfect visit.

 Many visitors also choose to include a Sierra Negra tour into their longer Galapagos land tour itinerary.